activedecay/show/shows/show.md

 # space
 . style body
-there's more space
+There's more space
 between
-Yes                   No
+Yes       and         No
-than we realize
+than we realize.
-it's ok to say no
+It's ok to say no

 #
 . y .2